wint0178/Modular-Open-Source-Science-Station/docs/ch01-hardware-bom.md

-# 🛠️ Chapter 1: MOSSS Hardware Deployment & Bill of Materials (BOM)
+# 🛠️ Chapter 1: MOSSS Hardware Deployment & Bill of Materials (BoM)

 This chapter contains the physical infrastructure designs, schematic references, and hardware requirements for the **Modular and Open-Source Science Station (MOSSS)** framework.